prawnzyy/tp/docs/DeveloperGuide.md

 Step 3.
 By Polymorphism, `RecipeViewCommandParser` is called on to handle the parsing.
 The `parse(String args)` function is called with the argument of `"1"`

 Step 4.
-A `RecipeUuidMatchesPredicate` predicate object is created which returns true for any recipe tested on the predicate with the same uuid of `1`.
+A `RecipeUuidMatchesPredicate` object is created which returns true for any recipe tested on the predicate with the same unique identifier (uuid) of `1`.

 Step 5.
 The `RecipeViewCommand` then filters the recipe list in `ModelManager` according to the predicate.
 The recipe list should only have at most 1 item after filtration.

 Step 6.
-The `MainWindow` in `ui` detects that there is one item in the recipe list, and proceeds to display the full recipe.
+If there is a recipe with the same uuid inputted by the user in the recipe book, the `MainWindow` in `ui` will detect that there is one item in the recipe list, and proceed to display the full recipe.

 `RecipeViewCommand` calls `Model#updateFilteredRecipeList(Predicate<Recipe> predicate)`, filtering the recipe list in `ModelManager` according to the predicate set.